Identification, Images, & Information

 Life Cycle

-The adult female selects a site, excavates a small hole up to one centimetre deep, deposits one egg, then fills in the hole (Fig. 1).
-Females are extremely specific about choosing an oviposition (egg–laying) site, and they appear to favor damp soil.
+The female selects a site, excavates a small hole up to 10 mm deep, deposits one egg, then fills in the hole (Fig. 1).
+Females are extremely specific about oviposition sites, and appear to favor damp soil.
+Once hatched, the larva (Fig. 2) digs a cylindrical burrow at the site, goes through three instars and expands the burrow as it grows.
+Depending on climate and food availability, the larval stage usually takes 2-3 years to complete.

-Tiger beetles exhibit two general life cycles: There are spring - fall species and summer species.
+Tiger beetles exhibit two general life cycle patterns:

-In spring - fall species, adults emerge from pupae in the autumn and are active for a few weeks or longer, depending on the weather conditions.
-As frosts occur and the weather cools, the adults hibernate for the winter.
-They emerge from hibernation during the spring and mate (Fig. 3) and the females then lay eggs (Fig. 1).
-The adults then usually die off, and the newly hatched larvae develop burrows and hibernate for one or more winters.
-When the larvae are mature, they pupate during the summer and emerge as adults in the fall.
-Depending on the species, the spring - fall life cycle generally takes 2 to 4 years to complete.
+SPRING-FALL SPECIES: adults emerge from pupae in the autumn and are active for a few weeks or longer, depending on the weather.
+As frosts occur and the weather cools, the adults hibernate for the winter, emerge from hibernation during the spring, mate and lay eggs, then usually die off.
+The newly hatched larvae dig burrows and hibernate for one or more winters.
+The mature larvae pupate during the summer and emerge as adults in the fall.
+Depending on the species, the life cycle generally takes 2 to 4 years to complete.

-In summer species, the adults emerge from pupae in the early summer and are active during the summer months.
-They mate (Fig. 3) and the females lay eggs (Fig. 1) during this time.
-Note that male and female may couple for extended periods of mate guarding in which the male stays in contact with the female after actual mating in order to prevent further matings.
-Larvae hatch in fall, develop burrows, and hibernate for the winter.
-This summer life cycle generally takes 1 or 2 years to complete.
+SUMMER SPECIES: adults emerge from pupae in the early summer and are active during the summer months.
+They mate and lay eggs during this time.
+Male may stay in contact with the female for a long time after actual mating in order to prevent further matings.
+Larvae hatch in fall, build burrows, and hibernate.
+This cycle generally takes 1 or 2 years to complete.

 Remarks

-Two species of cicindelids found in the United States are endangered (Cicindela ohlone and Ellipsoptera nevadica lincolniana) and two species are threatened (Habroscelimorpha dorsalis dorsalis and Ellipsoptera puritana).
+Three US species are endangered (Cicindela ohlone, C. floridana, and Ellipsoptera nevadica lincolniana) and two threatened (Habroscelimorpha dorsalis dorsalis and E. puritana).

 See Also

-Marsh Ground Beetles (Elaphrus species) resemble miniature tiger beetles with coalesced iridescent spots on their elytra
+Elaphrus resemble miniature tiger beetles with embossed iridescent spots on elytra

 Print References